Historic centre of Genoa, Italy

 It all comes together at the Palazzi Dei Rolli on the Strade Nuove on the northern edge of the historic centre.
 These grand palatial homes are where many of these artworks are now held.

-You can visit some of them on Via Garibaldi and see for yourself.
+You can visit some of them on Via Garibaldi and see for yourself (or have an excellent guide show you the best).
 The buildings are incredible – and have been included on the World Heritage List.
 But the galleries within them are treasures in themselves.

 To get a sense of it all, I head up to the Belvedere Montaldo (Spianata Castelletto).
 This viewpoint on a hill above Genoa gives you a 360 degree perspective of the city.